brunodrugowick/find-pc-parts-angular/README.md

 You need to configure an instance of the [autoblog-search](https://github.com/ViniciusLovato/autoblog-search) on the properties (TODO - for now just run on the port 3000).

-But for now there's a mock response on the app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.